 Great danger attends the frequent use of stimulating condiments, and the digestive organs may be so habituated to their presence that plain food seems insipid.
-Such conditions cause a perversion of the appetite, and a long train of evils follows.
+Such conditions cause a perversion of the appetite, and a long train of evils follow.
 Spicy condiments afford no nutrition and are not essential to the process of digestion in a healthy state of the system.
-Though they may in some cases assist the action of a debilitated stomach for a time, yet their continual use never fails to produce a weakness of that organ, the effect being the same as that of alcohol or other stimulants-present relief at the expense of the future suffering.
+Tho they may in some cases assist the action of a debilitated stomach for a time, yet their continual use never fails to produce a weakness of that organ, the effect being the same as that of alcohol or other stimulants-present relief at the expense of the future suffering.

-Black and white peppers and nutmegs should not be used; they are active poisons and produce dangerous results, even in small quantities.
+Black and white peppers and nutmegs are active poisons and produce dangerous results, even in small quantities.
+Use as a medicine only and in season.

-Horse-radish and mustard are first cousins, and are not harmful if used occasionally.
+Horseradish and mustard are first cousins, and are not harmful if used occasionally.
+Should be used with milk or in dressings.

-Cloves, allspice, mace, and cinnamon should be used
+Cloves, allspice, mace and cinnamon should be used sparingly.

-sparingly.

-Red pepper, ginger, and salt have medicinal properties and their use in moderate proportions is very beneficial.
+Red pepper, ginger and salt have medicinal properties and their use in moderate proportions is very beneficial.

-Vinegar should not be used, as the acetic acid which it contains is highly injurious to the delicate lining of the stomach; substitute lime or lemon juice.
+Vinegar should not be used, as the acetic acid which it contains is highly injurious to the delicate lining of the stomach.
+Only on rare occasions vinegar made from sour red wine or sound apples, and boiled before using, may prove beneficial.
+As a disinfectant vinegar is of great value.
+Bathe body with vinegar and water in equal proportions in cases of fever.
+In food use lime or lemon juice.

-The use of savory herbs, such as thyme, parsley, sage, sweet marjoram, mint, and garlic, and caraway, celery, and dill seeds in soups, salads, sauces, etc., are very beneficial and act as a very mild stimulant.
+The use of savory herbs, such as thyme, parsley, sage, sweet marjoram, mint, garlic, leek, shives, yarrow, and caraway, celery, and dill seeds in soups, salads, sauces, etc., are very beneficial and act as a very mild stimulant.

-The following spices, if used sparingly, will prove beneficial, and when combined with fruits: Cinnamon, mace, saffron, nutmeg, cloves, allspice, citron, lemon and orange peels, also vanilla and fruit flavoring extracts.
+The following spices, if used sparingly, will prove beneficial, and when combined with fruits: Cinnamon, mace, saffron, nutmeg, cloves, allspice, citron, lemon, orange, vanilla and other fruit flavoring extracts.
 Savories should be avoided as much as possible.